Professional services and customer data risk

 - Hacking – a system data breach, usually through the firm’s web apps or browser plugins.

-- Ransomware – encrypting a firm’s data to make it inaccessible until hackers have been paid in Bitcoin.
+- Ransomware – encrypting a firm’s data to make it inaccessible until hackers receive payment.

 - Physical loss – stolen laptops or devices used to commit crimes or sold to criminal enterprises.

-- Social engineering – when experienced cybercriminals convince employees to inadvertently share information that can be stolen and sold or used to commit cybercrime.
+- Social engineering – when experienced cybercriminals convince employees to inadvertently share valuable information.

 The firmest security controls cover all bases: